Joshua Rubin

 Research and Teaching

 Joshua D. Rubin teaches in Bates College’s Department of Anthropology, and he is also a member of the program committee for Africana (formerly African American Studies).
-His research examines intersubjective autonomous worlds — social worlds that appear to obey their own rules, independent from the rules of everyday life — and how colonialism plays out in those worlds.
-His scholarship to date has centered on two ubiquitous autonomous worlds, the worlds of sporting fields and the worlds of videogames, but his research and teaching interests extend to other autonomous worlds as well, particularly artistic creations.
+His research examines intersubjective autonomous worlds — social worlds that appear to obey their own rules, independent from the rules of everyday life — and how violence plays out in those worlds.

+This project builds on two previous book-length ethnographic works.
 His first book, published with University of Michigan Press in 2021, examines South African rugby.
 Rugby fields are treated as autonomous worlds, on which many of the rules of everyday life are thought not to apply.
 Players pursue arbitrary goals with arbitrary methods.
 This book takes the autonomy of rugby seriously and explores how the autonomous world of rugby became a terrain for colonization—both by the colonial state and by the militant white masculinity of apartheid—and how anti-apartheid activists and the post-apartheid state attempted to contest this colonization and advance alternative political projects.
 In this framing, rugby is not a symbolic representation of struggles happening elsewhere.
 Rather, it is a world of its own, which demands conceptual and embodied adaptations from the humans who encounter it.
 Rubin’s second book project further extends this interest in colonialism and autonomous worlds.
-This project, an ethnography of the roles that user research plays in the construction in the virtual worlds of videogames, is under contract with University of Michigan Press as of February 2022.
+This project, an ethnography of the roles that user research plays in the construction in the virtual worlds of videogames, is under contract with University of Michigan Press.

 In addition to these major projects, he has also published on contestations around artistic autonomy in Zimbabwe.
 His book chapter on the politics of the NFL Rulebook was just released in the edited volume “Not Playing Around: Intersectional Identities, Media Representation, and the Power of Sport” (2022).
 Additional work has appeared in the journals SAFUNDI, Cultural Anthropology, and Africa.